 10. When are you available?

-12. Who will be answering questions?
-Often a busy pediatrician will have a medical assistant or nurse practitioner take care of the common, non-urgent problems.
-Some offices have a 24/7 nurse’s line just for this purpose.
+14. Who will be answering questions?
+Often, a busy pediatrician will have a medical assistant or nurse practitioner handle the common, non-urgent problems.
+Some offices have a 24/7 nurse hotline specifically for this purpose.
 Are you or a backup doctor available twenty-four hours a day, seven days a week?

-15. How do you handle emergencies?
-The answer will tell you about hospital affiliations and what procedures to follow if your child has an emergency.
+17. How do you handle emergencies?
+The answer will inform you about hospital affiliations and the procedures to follow in the event of a child’s emergency.
 It should include directions about who to call after office hours.

-20. Will I be billed for a visit, or will I have to pay at once?
+22. Will I be billed for a visit, or will I have to pay all at once?

-For more regarding questions to ask when interviewing pediatricians, listen to our podcast episode here.
+For more about what questions to ask when interviewing pediatricians, listen to our podcast episode here.